 First, create a separate page for each section mentioned above.
 Then, insert section breaks between each section.

-To insert section breaks, go to Page Layout tab and in the page setup group, select breaks and then select Next Page option in the section breaks group.
+To insert section breaks, go to the Page Layout tab and in the page setup group, select breaks and then select Next Page option in the section breaks group.

 Page Layout > Breaks > Next Page